 848-932-7865

-No more than four Political Science courses (12 credits) taken outside the Rutgers-New Brunswick/Piscataway Political Science Department may be applied to the major.
-No more than two Political Science courses (6 credits) taken outside the Rutgers-New Brunswick/Piscataway Political Science Department may be applied to the minor.
+For those wishing to transfer credits into the PoliSci major or minor, No more than four Political Science courses (12 credits) taken outside the Rutgers-New Brunswick/Piscataway Political Science Department may be applied to the major and no more than two Political Science courses (6 credits) for the minor.
 No winter session courses from any Rutgers campus or another university/college may be applied toward the major.

-16. CAN I ENROLL IN AN HONORS COURSE?
-HOW DO I ENROLL IN AN HONORS COURSE?
+CAN I ENROLL IN AN SAS HONORS COURSE?
+HOW DO I ENROLL IN AN SAS HONORS COURSE?

 Each semester, honors courses of three kinds are available for members of the SAS Honors Program: Honors Colloquium offered through the Honors Program, interdisciplinary Honors Seminars offered through the Honors Program, and honors courses offered through academic departments.
 Available courses and their descriptions are listed each semester on the SAS Honors web page; see http://www.sashonors.rutgers.edu.